Inventory Management

 Step 2: Determine your ending inventory

 Next, you’ll need to calculate your ending inventory balance.
-Using your inventory records, determine how much of a particular item you had in stock at the very end of the previous accounting period, then multiply it by the cost to produce each item.
+Using your inventory records, determine how much of a particular item you had in stock at the end of the previous accounting period, then multiply it by the cost to produce each item.

 Step 3: Determine what’s been purchased